 Subsequent to the issuance of the EDDVAR Report, exogenous events have resulted in increased balances in the global adjustment sub-account for most electricity distributors.
 Board staff suggested that the Board may wish to consider establishing a separate rate rider for the disposition of the global adjustment sub-account balance enabling the prospective recovery solely from non-RPP customers, as this would be more reflective of cost causality since it was that group of customers that was undercharged by the distributor in the first place.
-Alternatively, Board staff suggested that the Board may
+Alternatively, Board staff suggested that the Board may wish to consider the recovery of the allocated global adjustment sub-account balance from all customers in each class, as this approach would recognize the customer migration that might occur both away from the non-RPP customer group and into the non-RPP customer group.

-In response to an interrogatory from Board staff, Halton Hills agreed in principle with Board staff that the establishment of a separate rate rider that would be prospectively applied to non-RPP customers would be more reflective of cost causality.
-Halton Hills however noted that customer migration would remain an issue.
+Norfolk agreed in principle with Board staff that the establishment of a separate rate rider that would be prospectively applied to non-RPP customers would be more reflective of cost causality.

-In response to Board staff interrogatory, Halton Hills indicated that its current billing system could not readily accommodate a separate rate rider that would apply prospectively to non-RPP customers to dispose of the global adjustment sub-account balance.
+In response to Board staff interrogatory, Norfolk indicated that its current billing system could accommodate with minor customization a separate rate rider that would apply prospectively to non-RPP customers to dispose of the global adjustment sub-account balance.